kritzikratzi/ofxMightyUI/readme.md

 - ☑︎ make a basic example
 - ⛅️ window size is very confused until the window is resized once (esp one windows) -> seems fine now!
 - ☀️ possible speed gain when combining textureatlas of fontstash and mui ui elements? (no switching textures -> drawArrays becomes non blocking?) --> better to collect draw commands as long as possible.
-- ⛅️ clean up layouting mess --> getting there. maybe include the new `L.h` i've been using in my own projects
 - ☁️ include dropdown, instanced listview, and some other classes i have lying around here and there
 - ⛅️ added de/serialization mechanism to mui::ParameterPanel (either my IO.h, or some built in xml thingie) --> use the code from osci studio?
 - ☁️ add support for ofParameter / ofParameterGroup to parameterpanel? (is it fast enough?, i want something lock free)
 - ☁️ create a color picker component

-- ☁️ bring L.h into mui?
+CLEANUP TASKS:
+- ⛅️ clean up layouting mess --> remove layoutHandler, create onLayout event. maybe include the new `L.h` i've been using in my own projects
+- add event handlers (onTouchDown, onTouchUp, ...)
+-

 TODO OSX: